ArseniiOnuchin/worm_clusterization/README.md

 Code for C.elegans connectome analysis

-This code attached to publication ... and describes all data analysis steps taken during the research process
+This code attached to publication _Communities in C.elegans connectome through the prism of non-backtracking walks_ (2022) and describes all data analysis steps taken during the research process